JohnDelta/LabExchange_WebApplication/README.md

 To run this project, you must first follow each of the previous links and pull them (save them in folders named after the repo's name).
 Then, run ` mvn clean install ` to make the .jar files in each one.

+Once Everything's ready open a browser and type  ` https://lab-exchange.com/api/classes-service/data/clean And /data/fill ` to reset DB with trash data

 ## Install and deploy all with docker compose

 - Build compose ``` docker-compose -f docker-compose.yaml --project-name lab_exchange build ```